EmanueleCosenza/NN4G/README.md

 - The `data` directory contains MUTAG, NCI1 and IMDB-M, three graph datasets used for model assessment.
 - The `tests` directory contains hyperparameter grids in JSON format.

+## CLI implementation
+`pynn4g` has been implemented using the standard Python module for argument parsing, argparse.
+In `pynn4g.py`, different actions are taken for each `pynn4g` command using the interfaces exposed by the other modules.

 ## Model implementation
 The `Layer` class represents a layer of the neural network.
 Objects of this type are used inside the `NN4G` class to represent hidden layers and output layers. `Layer` inherits from PyTorch's `Module` and therefore implements a `forward` method, which computes the layer outputs given its inputs.